truvhq/quickstart/ruby/README.md

 # Introduction
 Let's get you started with Citadel by walking through this Ruby on Rails Quickstart app.
-You'll need a set of API keys which you can request by emailing team@citadelid.com.
+You'll need a set of API keys which you can get by signing up at https://dashboard.citadelid.com

 You'll have two different API keys used by the back end, `client_id` and `access_key`.